Fantasy Art Engine

 Sword floating.

+Hands are hard.
 Use the "Reference Image" feature (ControlNet).
 Upload a crude stick figure drawing of the pose you want.
+The AI will adhere to that skeleton.

 FeatureMidjourneyPinterestFlowVideo AI